shivamsri07/articles/articles/distributed_locks.md

-Distributed locks are very crucial when you want you have different processes working with a shared resources in a mutually exclusive way.
+Distributed locks are very crucial when you want to have different processes working with a shared resources in a mutually exclusive way.
 Locks as we know are very crucial to have a synchronization between different processes.

 Let's understand this with an example.
 Suppose there's a queue and multiple clients (consumers) are trying to read the messages from it.
 In order to ensure that one message is consumed by only one client at a time, clients would require to take a lock on the queue, process the message and then release the lock.
 We do locking for the purpose of `efficiency and correctness`